Benefits of Meditation: An Overview

 - Attention and focus – Regular practice strengthens attention networks and can reduce mind-wandering (see meditation for focus).

-- Anxiety – Evidence supports meditation as a useful complement for anxiety management (meditation for anxiety).
+- Anxiety – Evidence supports meditation as a useful complement for anxiety management—many of my students notice a shift within the first month (meditation for anxiety).

 - Sleep – Relaxation and breath-focused practice can improve sleep quality (meditation for sleep).